Creating Logs Alerts

 Clicking on the bell icon creates a new Alert Rule with the applied query and filters.

-Apart from a simple log count you can choose any numeric field in the Metrics section.
+Apart from a simple log count you can choose any numeric field in the Alert Metric section.

 The field next to threshold value allows you to easily multiply the threshold and thus has a default value of 1, which is neutral for multiplication.